Hetzer Jagdpanther 38(t) German Tank Destroyer Tamiya 1/35

 It seems narrow inside to operate by four crew.
 It is likely not to have been discovered easily from the enemy since height is low.

 I painted the trank rollers separately, one is dark green and the other is red-brown.
-But weathering trial and error, all appearance are the same now…
+But weathering trial and error, all appearances are the same now…

 The painting example was Strumgeschutz-Abteilung 1708, 708.
 Volks-Grenadier-Division.
 It was the forces that deployed to Halloville France in 1944.
 The color painting description of this kit was useful.